Belfield, Dublin: History

 Belfield was one of the original sites suggested as a possible location for Dublin Airport before Collinstown was chosen.
 Nowadays, Belfield is synonymous with University College Dublin, being the location of that institution's main 132-hectare campus.
 University College Dublin (UCD) dates back to its foundation at 86 St. Stephen's Green in 1851 as the Catholic University of Ireland founded by John Henry Newman who was its first rector.

 In 1934, UCD bought Belfield House and from 1949 to 1958 purchased a group of adjoining properties to form a potential campus estate.

 In 1960, the Government recommended that the college move from the city centre to Belfield.
 The first buildings to be completed on the new campus were those of the Faculty of Science in 1964.
 The other faculties moved to Belfield on a phased basis as their new buildings were completed, although as of 2007, parts of a few remain in Dublin city centre.
 Additionally, the Michael Smurfit Graduate School of Business is based on the remainder of the Carysfort (former School of Education) campus in Blackrock.

 From the 1970s until his death in 2021, a homeless man, known affectionately as 'Old Man Belfield', lived rough on the campus of UCD and became well known in the area, despite rarely speaking to anyone.

 Amenities

-The site also includes Belfield office park, with a large, international Hewlett-Packard call centre, and a sports ground, The Belfield Bowl, at which the UCD soccer and rugby teams both play in the top divisions of their respective leagues.
+The site also includes Belfield Office Park, formerly a major international call centre and technical support hub operated by Hewlett-Packard; plus a sports ground, The Belfield Bowl, at which the UCD soccer and rugby teams both play in the top divisions of their respective leagues.
 The area is served by the college's numerous media outlets including newspapers, the College Tribune and the University Observer, radio station Belfield FM and television station the College Television Network.